 If you’ve been feeling low and sad of late how can you tell if it is just sadness or the early signs of depression?
 About 15 million American adults suffer from depression and countless more may be undiagnosed.1 But are you among them?
 While you shouldn’t overreact to every instance of sadness thinking it is depression, there are times when that sadness doesn’t go away or get better no matter what you do.
 And that is something you shouldn’t ignore.
 The key is knowing how to tell depression and sadness apart – and that’s exactly what we’ve attempted to help you with here.

 Why It Is Important To Know The Difference

 Depression needs professional medical and psychiatric attention and the help of an expert.
 It isn’t something that a night out with your friends or a shopping spree can cure.
-If you’ve ever felt you were dealing with something more than just an off day, it may be wise to trust that gut instinct and check for telltale signs of depression.
+If you’ve ever felt you were dealing with something more than just an off day, it may be wise to trust that gut instinct and check for telltale

 Depression Vs. Sadness: Telling Them Apart

 Your first step to getting the right kind of treatment is to identify whether you are in fact depressed or simply experiencing a spell of sadness – as you might in the aftermath of a tragedy, personal loss, or failure.2